sugarlabs/musicblocks/guide/README.md

 block with a value of 5, the final note will be at 15% more than the original value for volume.

-The *Staccato* block shortens the length of the actual note -- making them tighter bursts -- while maintaining the specified rhythmic value of the notes.
+The *Staccato* block shortens the length of the actual note&mdash;making them tighter bursts&mdash;while maintaining the specified rhythmic value of the notes.

-The *Slur* block lengthens the sustain of notes -- running longer than the noted duration and blending it into the next note -- while maintaining the specified rhythmic value of the notes.
+The *Slur* block lengthens the sustain of notes&mdash;running longer than the noted duration and blending it into the next note&mdash;while maintaining the specified rhythmic value of the notes.

 <a name="INTERVALS-AND-ARTICULATION">